alphagov/xmlsectool/README.md

 which would then make it possible for the tool to alert on whether a user is expect to exist or not.

+Make sure you have the right ruby version (use `rbenv version`).
+Once you have the right version, `gem bundle install` and then `bundle install` to get everything setup.

 ## Adding a new user to the json

 "slack_id" - Note: at the time of writing this information is strangely not shown on the individual account page of a member.